aws-samples/amazon-documentdb-samples/samples/documentdb-array-elemmatch-optimisation/README.md

 }
 ```

-The values  for field "key" one of the following
+The value for the field "key", can be one of the following

 * "cycle_number"
 * "registered"